-• Weather: Those committed to a career in meteorology are often attracted to regions associated with vast and dynamic weather landscapes.
-The state of Oklahoma and the Greater Oklahoma City are remaining a haven for meteorologists and those who research current and future weather patterns.
+- Telecommunications: The continued capability growth and advances in technology fuels advances in Oklahoma City's telecommunications industry.
+Careers associated with this industry include wireline, wireless, cable and satellite companies. - Weather: Those committed to a career in meteorology are often attracted to regions associated with vast and dynamic weather landscapes.
+The state of Oklahoma and the Greater Oklahoma City area remain a haven for meteorologists and those who research current and future weather patterns.